MobileID-Strong-Authentication/mobileid-client-java/docs/troubleshoot-the-code.md

-# Troubleshooting the Mobile ID Java client
+# Troubleshooting the code (when using the Mobile ID Java client)

 Here you can find some hints on solving some of the common issues with the Mobile ID Java client.